gpopesc/docker-xfce-debian-synology/README.md

 Dockerfile has a lot optional apps which are not installed by default.
-Uncomment the corespondent lines if you want to install them.
+Uncomment the corespondend lines if you want to install them.